Yakovlev Yak-130: Development

 In March 2002, Commander-in-Chief Vladimir Mikhailov said that the Yak-130 and the MiG-AT had been chosen as the Russian Air Force's new trainers.
-The Yak-130, however, was said to be superior as it could serve the dual role of a trainer and combat jet.
-On 10 April 2002, it was announced that Yak-130 had been chosen as the winner of the tender for trainer aircraft for basic and advanced pilot training, beating the MiG-AT.
-By then, the Russian Air Force had ordered 10 Yak-130s, and the total cost of research and development, which included the construction and testing of the four pre-production aircraft, had amounted to some $200 million, 84% of which was financed by Yakovlev and the rest by the Russian government.
-However, it was reported that as much as $500 million had been spent in as early as 1996.
+The Yak-130, however, was said to be superior, as it could serve the dual role of a trainer and combat jet.
+In April 2002, the Yak-130 was chosen as the winner of the tender for trainer aircraft for basic and advanced pilot training, beating the MiG-AT.
+By then, the Russian Air Force had ordered 10 Yak-130s.
+The total cost of research and development, which included the construction and testing of the four preproduction aircraft, had amounted to some $200 million, 84% of which was financed by Yakovlev and the rest by the Russian government.
+It was reported that as much as $500 million had been spent in as early as 1996.

 Plans to develop a light-attack aircraft based on the Yak-130 came to a halt in the late 2011.
 Dubbed Yak-131, the aircraft failed to meet critical pilot safety requirements put forward by the Russian Air Force.
-The air force had instead shifted focus to a replacement based on the Sukhoi Su-25.
+The air force had instead shifted focus to a dedicated replacement for its Su-25s instead.